More about: 12 Best Things To Do in Krakow

 Another tip for planning your trip to Krakow that I can give you is not to limit yourself to the city itself.
 Many people wonder before their trip whether it is better to visit Krakow or Warsaw, but the truth is that you don't have to choose.

-I recommend you book a trip to Warsaw from Krakow in advance so you don't get caught out - Poland is waiting for you!
+I recommend you book a tour to Warsaw from Krakow in advance so you don't get caught out - Poland is waiting for you!

 Located in Kraków's Old Town, the building in which Copernicus studied is notable for its beautiful inner courtyard.

-If you are interested in astronomy you should visit the university museum, but if not you can also come in the evening, when the organised tours are over, to relax in the garden and admire the architecture.
+If you are interested in astronomy, you must visit the university museum, but if not, you can also come in the evening, when the organised tours have finished, to relax in the garden and admire the architecture.
+To get there you can check all the information about the Krakow sightseeing bus.

-As you can see, Kraków has a lot to offer tourists, but as a large capital it also has seasonal events that are not to be missed.
+As you can see, Krakow has a lot to offer tourists.
+In addition, there are several tours and excursions from Krakow that you have to include in your list.
+Of course, being a large capital city, it also has seasonal events that you can't miss.

-Choose the date of your visit to Krakow (my recommendation is to travel to Krakow at Christmas, especially if you're visiting Krakow with children) and then check out this list of things to do in the Polish city:
+Choose the date of your visit to Krakow (my recommendation is to travel to Krakow at Christmas, especially if you are visiting Krakow with children) and then check out this list to find out what to do in the Polish city:

 Every time of the year has its advantages.
-Whether you visit Krakow in winter, visit Krakow in summer, visit Krakow in autumn or visit Krakow in spring, you'll find things to do, so book a minimum of 3 days for your visit.
+Whether you visit Krakow in winter, visit Krakow in summer, visit Krakow in autumn or visit Krakow in spring, you will find things to do, so reserve a minimum of 3 days for your visit.

-If you are staying less and want to save time, I recommend booking airport transfers to Krakow in advance).
-However, there are several itineraries available here that you can consult even if you are staying more or less days:
+If you are less and want to save time, I recommend that you book your airport transfers to Krakow in advance.
+However, there are several itineraries available here for you to check out, even if you're staying more or less days: